Technical Elliott Wave Analysis: Amazon, Alphabet, Apple, Square, Facebook and Tesla [Video]

 Tesla (TSLA), Amazon (AMZN), Apple (AAPL), Alphabet (GOOGL), Facebook (FB) & Square (SQ) Technical Analysis Elliott Wave Forecast & Day Trading.

-Stocks Elliott Wave overview: Elliott Wave Double ZigZag pattern for Intermediate Wave (4).
+Stocks Elliott Wave overview: Today I'm viewing the Elliott Wave Double ZigZag pattern for Intermediate Wave (4) as completed, but this is unconfirmed.

 Elliott Wave Analysis Wave Count: